signalapp/SecureValueRecovery2/docs/Healing.md

 ### Host join request

-The host starts the join by sending a `HostToEnclaveRuequst.join_raft` call to the enclave, with a PeerID it knows about that's part of the existing group.
+The host starts the join by sending a `HostToEnclaveRequest.join_raft` call to the enclave, with a PeerID it knows about that's part of the existing group.

 ### Get information about Raft group